linuxboot/book/src/components.md

 These config files disable options that are not needed in the LinuxBoot kernel and add some patches that are needed.

 ## Initial RAM filesystem (initramfs)

-When Linux boots it needs a root file system that provides boot and startup utilities.
-LinuxBoot uses [u-root](./glossary.md) to create an initramfs for this purpose.
+When Linux boots, it needs a root file system that provides boot and startup utilities.
+In LinuxBoot, it is embedded as an initramfs within the firmware image itself.

-## What is an initramfs?

-The initramfs is a root file system that is embedded within the firmware image itself.
 It is intended to be placed in a flash device along with the Linux kernel as part of the firmware image for LinuxBoot.
 The initramfs is essentially a set of directories bundled into a single cpio archive.